ryayoung/ryayoung/README.md

     \<meta charset="utf-8"><CR><title></title><Esc>jo
     \<body></body><Esc>%i<CR><Esc>O
 ```
-When the keymap is executed in an html file, it will fill the page with the following:
+When the map is executed in an html file, it will fill the page with the following:
 ```html
 <!-- Author:  Ryan Young -->
 <!-- Created: 10/09/21 -->